NREL/EnergyPlus/doc/src/docs/GettingStarted/GettingStarted.md

-Getting Started with EnergyPlus

-Basic Concepts Manual - Essential Information You Need about Running EnergyPlus (and a start at building simulation)

 EnergyPlus Overview
 ===================

 Welcome to EnergyPlus!
 This section offers a big picture view of what EnergyPlus is, what it does, why it exists, and what its goals are AND provides an overview to the **EnergyPlus documentation library**.
 While this document does not provide every detail on the program, it does give the reader a macroscopic view of EnergyPlus and how it is intended to fit into the energy analysis and thermal load simulation software continuum.

 What is EnergyPlus?
 -------------------

-** **EnergyPlus has its roots in both the BLAST and DOE–2 programs.
+EnergyPlus has its roots in both the BLAST and DOE–2 programs.
 BLAST (Building Loads Analysis and System Thermodynamics) and DOE–2 were both developed and released in the late 1970s and early 1980s as energy and load simulation tools.
 Their intended audience is a design engineer or architect that wishes to size appropriate HVAC equipment, develop retrofit studies for life cycling cost analyses, optimize energy performance, etc. Born out of concerns driven by the energy crisis of the early 1970s and recognition that building energy consumption is a major component of the American energy usage statistics, the two programs attempted to solve the same problem from two slightly different perspectives.
 Both programs had their merits and shortcomings, their supporters and detractors, and solid user bases both nationally and internationally.

 Like its parent programs, EnergyPlus is an energy analysis and thermal load simulation program.
 Based on a user’s description of a building from the perspective of the building’s physical make-up, associated mechanical systems, etc., EnergyPlus will calculate the heating and cooling loads necessary to maintain thermal control setpoints, conditions throughout an secondary HVAC system and coil loads, and the energy consumption of primary plant equipment as well as many other simulation details that are necessary to verify that the simulation is performing as the actual building would.
 Many of the simulation characteristics have been inherited from the legacy programs of BLAST and DOE–2.
 Below is list of some of the features of the first release of EnergyPlus.
 While this list is not exhaustive, it is intended to give the reader and idea of the rigor and applicability of EnergyPlus to various simulation situations.